ropensci/bold/cran-comments.md

 -----

-This version includes a bug fix to one function and addition of parmeters for another function.
+This version includes improvements to a function bold_seq() and HTTP request caching for tests.

 Thanks!
 Scott Chamberlain